Destinations, North Carolina, Travel, USA

 Art of Style

-Walking into Art of Style (now closed) felt a lot like walking into my own closet – almost every garment in the shop is black!Β Staff are friendly, and you’ll likely find a number of things you’ll want to take home with you.
+Walking into Art of Style (now closed) felt a lot like walking into my own closet—almost every garment in the shop is black!
+Staff are friendly, and you’ll likely find a number of things you’ll want to take home with you.

-KNOW BEFORE YOU GO: NC TRIANGLE
+KNOW BEFORE YOU GO: RALEIGH AND DURHAM

-Chances are you’ll arrive at Raleigh-Durham International Airport (RDU) on a domestic flight, as there are limited direct international flights available to and from RDU.
-The airport is located midway between the two cities, which is pretty helpful if you haven’t decided which city to make your home base yet.
-Raleigh edged Durham out for us slightly (though there is a lot going on in downtown Durham!), and we picked an Airbnb that was within walking distance of downtown Raleigh.
-Ultimately, this ended up being a lifesaver for us as the host offered multiple rooms, so we were able to book a different room within the same house as we dealt with canceled flights.
-Frankly, it’s the first place we’d look to stay on a return trip to Raleigh as the prices are very reasonable and it’s so close to the city center (it’s a great base if you’re attending a concert at the Red Hat Amphitheater – close enough that you can hear the music acts once you step outside, but far enough that the noise doesn’t carry indoors).
+Frankly, it’s the first place we’d look to stay on a return trip to Raleigh as the prices are very reasonable and it’s so close to the city center (it’s a great base if you’re attending a concert at the Red Hat Amphitheater—close enough that you can hear the music acts once you step outside, but far enough that the noise doesn’t carry indoors).

-You should note that the Triangle covers a large portion of the map – so expect to rent a car if you’re looking to visit more than one city.
+You should note that the Research Triangle covers a large portion of the map, so expect to rent a car if you’re looking to visit more than one city.
 Like most places, it’s best to approach your itinerary by neighborhood to avoid losing valuable travel time to shuttling back and forth between the cities.
-Unfortunately, public transit in the area wasn’t sufficient for our visit, and wasn’t worth even bothering to try; locals will continue to reiterate that a light rail between Raleigh and Durham is in the works.

 As far as safety goes, we never felt unsafe while in the area.
 That being said, a few locals mentioned that there are high crime rates in the area and there is a noticeable presence of unhoused people in downtown Raleigh.
 I always advocate for not letting fear keep you from traveling, but just making sure to keep your wits about you and practicing your “city smarts.”